fix

 52% of companies felt that the costs of earning ISO 27001 certification were well worth the benefits that it brought them.
 We’re firm believers that penetration testing is generally the more worthwhile security testing alternative that provides you with more ROI during your ISO 27001 process than other testing approaches such as vulnerability scanning or red teaming.
 Let’s dive into some of these benefits below.

-All penetration testing efforts begin with a threat modeling simulation that maps out your application’s entire attack surface so that the penetration testers can pinpoint specific use cases and possible entry points for an attack.
-The threat model can be re-conducted before every penetration test if you’ve had major changes, which aligns to Control A.14.2.3.
+All penetration testing efforts begin with a threat modelling simulation that maps out your application’s entire attack surface so that the penetration testers can pinpoint specific use cases and possible entry points for an attack.
+The threat model can be re-conducted before every penetration test if you’ve had major changes, which aligns with Control A.14.2.3.

 Find & remediate vulnerabilities before they’re weaponized